30th Mar 2022

 5G describes the technological innovation and infrastructure that will likely support the next era of mobile connective technology.
 Its adoption should provide faster speeds, more functionality and lower latency (the delay between input into a system and the desired outcome, i.e. the time for data to travel between two points), facilitating substantial innovation in a much wider number of use cases than previous mobile technology.
 5G applications do not focus purely on the consumer; they can also transform work practices and production in industry, healthcare, transportation and manufacturing, gaming, retail, business and education.

-5G is the technology that will support smart cities, eSports and remote medicine
+5G is the technology that will support smart cities, remote medicine and eSports

-Major market actors, including telecommunications companies, governments, infrastructure providers and hardware firms, have been researching and developing 5G capacities for years and AT&T, T-Mobile, and Verizon have already launched their networks across thousands of US cities.
+Major market actors, including telecommunications companies, governments, infrastructure providers and hardware firms, have been researching and developing 5G capacities for years.
+AT&T, T-Mobile, and Verizon have already launched their networks across thousands of US cities, with Verizon’s 5G Nationwide service alone covering 2,700 cities in the US1.
 Rising mobile data traffic and the increased adoption of virtual networking architecture in telecommunications continues to push the technology to fruition.
-The Global Mobile Suppliers Association (GSMA) notes that 113 mobile operators have launched a 5G network in 48 countries.
-It believes operators will spend $890 billion on 5G networks over the next five years and that consumer adoption of 5G will reach 20% of global mobile connections by 2025.1 This will build on the LTE (4G) networks run by 791 operators in 228 countries worldwide, which provide mobile and/or Fixed Wireless Access (FWA) services, and which act as a foundation for future 5G network upgrades.2
+Gartner analysts predict that tier-1 cities will have 60% 5G coverage by 2024, having noted that 5G accounted for 39% of total wireless infrastructure revenues for communication service providers (CSPs) by August 2021.
+It predicted that revenues would rise further to $19.1 billion by the end of 2021, up from $13.7 billion in 20202.
+This will build on the LTE (4G) networks run by 791 operators in 228 countries worldwide, which provide mobile and/or Fixed Wireless Access (FWA) services, and which act as a foundation for future 5G network upgrades.3

 What is 5G?